ljubobratovicrelja/aegear/README.md

 ## 🔬 Project Summary

-At the core of Aegear is a deep learning model for spatial fish localization, built on a U-Net-style architecture with an EfficientNet B0 encoder backbone.
-The encoder is initialized from `torchvision.models.efficientnet_b0(weights='IMAGENET1K_V1')`, with the first three stages frozen during training to preserve generic visual features.
-Decoder layers perform progressive upsampling using transposed convolutions, with skip connections linking each encoder stage to its corresponding decoder layer.
+At the core of Aegear is a deep learning system for spatial fish localization and tracking in video.
+The primary detection model is a **U-Net**-style architecture with an **EfficientNet-B0** encoder backbone, initialized from `torchvision.models.efficientnet_b0(weights='IMAGENET1K_V1')`.
+The first three encoder stages are frozen during training to retain general visual features.
+Decoder layers use transposed convolutions with skip connections to restore spatial resolution.

-The model produces a single-channel heatmap that reflects the likelihood and position of the fish within the input frame.
-Supervision is carried out using a weighted binary cross-entropy loss that emphasizes central activations, combined with a custom centroid distance loss to directly penalize spatial errors in predicted heatmap peaks.
-This training objective ensures precise localization under class imbalance and subtle visual cues.
+The model outputs a single-channel heatmap representing fish likelihood and position within each frame.
+Training uses a combination of weighted binary cross-entropy (focusing on central activations) and a custom centroid distance loss that penalizes spatial errors in predicted heatmap peaks, improving precision under class imbalance and subtle cues.

 Tracking is initialized using a sliding-window search constrained by motion segmentation via OpenCV’s KNN background subtraction algorithm (Zivkovic & van der Heijden, 2006).
-Once the target is detected, subsequent frames are processed with local search around the last known position.
-This localized tracking strategy offers robust performance in dynamic or noisy visual conditions and supports real-time execution on modern CUDA-enabled GPUs.
+Once the target is detected, tracking operates through a **Siamese network** built on the same EfficientNet encoder, reusing weights from the detection model.
+The tracker compares features between two consecutive frames—using a template (previous frame) and a search region (current frame)—and applies a convolutional head to generate a response heatmap, yielding accurate and drift-free localization.
+When tracking confidence drops, Aegear falls back to a sliding-window application of the original EfficientUNet for re-detection, achieving robust, zero-drift tracking even in complex visual conditions.

-To allow for real-world quantification, Aegear includes a calibration module for metric scaling.
-Intrinsic parameters are obtained using Zhang’s method based on checkerboard imagery, while extrinsic calibration is performed by selecting four known reference points within the tank environment.
-This enables accurate reconstruction of fish trajectories in metric units (e.g., centimeters), suitable for downstream analysis of activity levels and behavioral patterns.
+For real-world analysis, Aegear includes a calibration module with intrinsic parameter estimation via Zhang’s method and extrinsic metric scaling from four known tank reference points.
+This enables reconstruction of fish trajectories in metric units (e.g., centimeters), suitable for behavioral and activity-level studies.

 In addition to the main pipeline, Aegear includes tools for:
 - camera calibration and manual ROI annotation from videos,